IliaLvov/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The code below reads data into R. It assumes that the relevant data file is presented in your working directory and is called "activity.zip".
+The code below reads data into R. It assumes that the relevant data file is presented in your working directory and is called "activity.css".

 ```r